projectfluent/python-fluent/README.md

-For message where plural rules are involved, currently `CompilingMessageContext` can be significantly slower than using GNU gettext, partly because fluent uses plural rules from CLDR than can be much more complex than the ones that gettext normally does.
+For message where plural rules are involved, currently `CompilingMessageContext` can be significantly slower than using GNU gettext, partly because fluent uses plural rules from CLDR that can be much more complex (and correct) than the ones that gettext normally does.
 Further work could be done to optimize some of these cases though.

 For more complex operations (for example, using locale-aware date and number formatting), formatting messages can take a lot longer.
 Comparisons to GNU